 - Always have a solution available for charging your tools.
 Go for a mobile one that can be used as an all-purpose generator (solar powers should do the trick).

-- Don’t be cheap when it comes to buying tools, you get what you pay for.
+- Don’t be cheap when it comes to buying tools; you get what you pay for.
 Don’t go for bulk “promotions” or for deals that are too good to be true.

 The fifth mistake is prepping too much weaponry and ammunition.

 Having a room full of weapons and ammunition will not do you good unless you have a disposable budget and you are forced to bug in.
-A scenario in which you have to defend your home for multiple armed looters or huge groups of people is less probable.
+A scenario in which you have to defend your home for multiple armed looters or vast groups of people is less probable.
 If we have to stick to a minimum and we have a limited budget, we have to choose the essential.

 You need a good rifle that can be used for hunting and for home defense, a rifle with a good firing range for which the cost of ammunition won’t pose a problem.
-Besides the rifle you will need a good handgun, an everyday carry that can save you a lot of trouble.
+Besides the rifle, you will need a good handgun, an everyday carry that can save you a lot of trouble.
 Most people already y have it so in theory, it should not affect your budget.
 And last but not least a reliable shotgun that packs a good punch and keeps home invaders at bay.

 A few boxes of ammunition for each and a good cleaning kit will suffice.
-There is no need to stockpile on ammunition like there is no tomorrow.
+There is no need to stockpile on ammo like there is no tomorrow.
 You can’t take it all with you and you will be forced to leave it behind for the competition (looters).
-This will do you a disservice and if you spend all your money on guns and ammunition you will ignore food or items such as tools or knowledge.
+This will do you a disservice and if you spend all your money on guns and ammunition, you will ignore food or items such as tools or knowledge.
 You can’t eat bullets when you starve and a gun can’t teach you how to plant tomatoes.
 However, if money is no issue, you can read this article about weapons recommended for preppers.

 Although the trend amongst preppers is to prepare only themselves and their close family members, we have to keep in mind that no man is an island.
 You should always include your family and friends in your prepping plans.
 You never know when you and your group will benefit from their skills and knowledge.
 Maybe one of your friends is a doctor, a carpenter, a farmer or a former soldier.
-Maybe their skills will suit you in a time of need.
-It is important to keep them prepared and up to date with your plans.
-You can teach them about your means of prepping, you can establish rally points together, you can attend to first aid classes together.
+Perhaps their skills will suit you in a time of need.
+It is essential to keep them prepared and up to date with your plans.
+You can teach them about your means of prepping; you can establish rally points together, you can attend first aid classes together.

-Maybe one of them has a home that is outside of a metropolitan area, it will be the best place to stockpile food and your first choice when you need to evacuate.
+Maybe one of them has a home that is outside of a metropolitan area; it will be the best place to stockpile food and your first choice when you need to evacuate.
 If they are preppers as well, you can share resources, know-how and most importantly, you can protect each other if you stand united.
 Even though trust is hard to get and it will be a rare commodity when SHTF you have better chances of survival if you surround yourself with trustworthy people.
 I believe that after a few years of knowing a person you can have a good idea about either you let them know about your plans or you keep them away.